-Under our investors' rights agreement, as amended, the holders of 19,278,606 shares of common stock or their transferees, have the right to require us to register the offer and sale of their shares or to include their shares in any registration statement we file, in each case as described below.
+7,327,648 shares of our common stock are entitled to certain registration rights pursuant to our investors' rights agreement, as amended.
+Holders of such shares of our common stock have the right to require us to register the offer and sale of their shares or to include their shares in any registration statement we file, in each case as described below.
+In addition, with respect to the 588,235 shares of our common stock issued pursuant to the Mirati License Agreement, Mirati and we agreed to negotiate and enter into a registration rights agreement.